This article highlights how much is pension credit a week, pension credit eligibility, how to apply for it and using the pension credit calculator.

 If caring for another adult, you could receive an extra £46.40 a week, if you receive:

-• you’ve claimed Carer’s Allowance but are not being paid because you already receive another benefit paying a higher amount.
+- You’ve claimed Carer’s Allowance but are not being paid because you already receive another benefit paying a higher amount.

 If you are responsible for a child or a young person